 Our stringent standards and commitment to compliance is paramount to us as an organisation.
 We support our teams with robust training and tight processes, monitored through audits and checks.
 We place great emphasis on every member of our Group being accountable and responsible for ensuring compliance is front-of-mind in everything we do, from right to work checks to protecting against Modern Slavery.

-We operate within a highly compliant framework of processes and procedures to ensure our employees remain compliant against our own internal processes as well as against the Gangmasters Licensing Authority (GLA).
-All our employees are trained to understand the policy around Modern Slavery and Human Trafficking, how to identify and what steps to take if they suspect a case of Modern Slavery, and are supported by our Compliance Manager who has attended the Stronger2gether workshop and the GLA national conference
+We operate within a highly compliant framework of processes and procedures to ensure our employees remain compliant against our own internal processes as well as against the Gangmasters Labour Abuse Authority (GLAA).
+All our employees are trained to understand the policy around Modern Slavery and Human Trafficking, how to identify and what steps to take if they suspect a case of Modern Slavery, and are supported by our Compliance Manager who has attended the Stronger2gether workshop and the GLAA national conference.

 Assessment of Effectiveness

-The following Key Performance Indicators have been agreed to monitor our effectiveness, and will be reported in future Modern Slavery Statements;
+The following Key Performance Indicators have been agreed to monitor our effectiveness;

 - Internal training to improve awareness amongst the senior and operational management teams.